wheelcomplex/goqueuestest/README.md

 4. N/2 times (Add 2, Remove 1), Remove N/2
 5. Add N/2, N/2 times (Add 1, Remove 2)

-ZcFifo was excluded due to crashes and infinite loops.
+ZcFifo was excluded due to crash.

+General recommendation use chan if it suits otherwise use slice + "chan as a lock".